dolittle/Bifrost/Documentation/Tutorials/end_to_end.md

     </fieldset>
 ```

+You might notice that naming is slightly different from the client JavaScript code to the C# code,
+varying on casing.
+Bifrost adhers to what is expected in the different spaces, read more [here](conventions.md).

 What the above alteration has done is to add binding of the values on the commands into the inputs.
 In addition we add validation messages using a binding handler that comes with Bifrost called
 "validationMessageFor" which points to the same values as its input is bound to.